BlueQuartzSoftware/simplnx/src/nxrunner/docs/NX_CLI.md

 -p <pipeline filepath> [--logfile | -l]
 ```

-Preflight the pipeline at the target filepath.
-Optionally, create a log file at the specified path.
+Preflights the pipeline at the target filepath while printing the output to the terminal.
+Optionally, a log file is created at the specified filepath where the output is saved.

+For example, ```--preflight bash D:/Directory/pipeline.d3pipeline -l D:/Logs/pipeline.log``` will attempt to preflight the pipeline at `D:/Directory/pipeline.d3pipeline` and saves the output to `D:/Logs/pipeline.log`.

 ### Convert